 Drywood termites nest within the wood structure of homes and buildings, contributing to damage totaling more than one billion dollars to homes in the United States annually.
 When drywood termites infest your home, you need the assistance of professional pest control technicians who utilize quality methods and products to eradicate your infestation and prevent further damage.
 Price Termite & Pest Control serves the Brevard, Broward and Palm Beach County, Florida areas, providing professional treatment and control of drywood termite infestations.
-To schedule an appointment for a drywood termite inspection and quote for treatment, contact us online or call (888) 630-2847.
+To schedule an appointment for a free drywood termite inspection and estimate, contact us online or call 888-630-2847.

 Where Do Drywood Termites Live?

 Drywood termites are a species of termite that requires no contact with soil and very little environmental moisture.
 They burrow into woodwork, creating galleries against and with the grain of the wood.
 These galleries are linked by minor holes which allow a single termite to enter and exit at a time.